TechnicalPursuit/TIBET/doc/markdown/tibet-appcache.1.md

 Manages a project's HTML5 application manifest file for offline caching.

-TIBET projects include a manifest file named `{appname}.appcache` which is managed by this command.
+TIBET projects include a manifest file named `{npm.name}.appcache` which is managed by this command.
 Specific comment blocks in TIBET versions of the manifest file help delimit the content of the file for easier processing.

+When used without flags this command will default to `--status` and will report the current state of the application cache file (enabled, disabled, etc).

 *This command never removes entries* so you can feel confident both editing the cache and using this command.